Linking to the curriculum

 Your Eco-Schools projects are an opportunity to enrich the school curriculum with real-world, practical learning and life-skills.

-In carrying out Eco-Schools programme, you will be able to see lots of simple opportunities to bring the curriculum to life through real-world activities and projects.
+In carrying out the Eco-Schools programme, you will be able to see lots of simple opportunities to bring the curriculum to life through real-world activities and projects.

 The Environmental Review and monitoring and evaluation steps are great ways to develop numeracy and scientific inquiry skills, but also communication skills through activities such as interviews and questionnaires.